genesis-community/bosh-genesis-kit/MANUAL.md

   - `aws_disk_type` - What type of disk to use for the proto-BOSH director's persistent storage.
 Defaults to `gp2`.

+If you activate the `aws-ebs-encryption` feature, you will enable
+    Amazon EBS volume encrpytion for ephemeral disk.

 ## Deploying to Microsoft Azure

 To deploy a BOSH director onto Microsoft's Azure cloud platform,